Home Invasion Lawyer Chicago

 To obtain a conviction for home invasion, prosecutors must prove several elements beyond a reasonable doubt.

-If the prosecution cannot prove each of these elements, a conviction for home invasion is not legally justified.
+If prosecutors cannot prove each required element, a conviction for home invasion is not legally justified.

 Penalties for Home Invasion in Illinois

-Home invasion is classified as a Class X felony, which is the most serious class of felony short of first-degree murder.
+Home invasion is classified as a Class X felony, the most serious class of felony short of murder.

 • 6 to 30 years in prison